Asmendeus/FormulaNormalOrdering/README.md

 # FormulaNormalOrdering

-This package provides automatic ordering of boson and fermion operators in formula form.
+This package provides automatic ordering of anyon(including boson and fermion) operators in formula form.

 If you find any bugs or have any good suggestions, please submit an issue.